 Lebanon is a somewhat small city located in the state of New Hampshire.
 With a population of 13,579 people and two constituent neighborhoods, Lebanon is the 23rd largest community in New Hampshire.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lebanon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Lebanon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lebanon are a mix of both white- and blue-collar jobs.
 Overall, Lebanon is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Lebanon who work in healthcare (15.86%), teaching (9.49%), and office and administrative support (8.16%).

 And if you like science, one thing you'll find is that Lebanon has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.